 Will your child be entering kindergarten this year?
 Or will she be changing schools or school districts?
-If so, make sure your child’s vaccines are in order and up to date.
+If so, you should know that Vermont requires childhood vaccines be in order and up to date.

-In an effort to curb the spread of preventable diseases, the Vermont legislature recently signed a bill mandating common vaccines for children in both public and private schools.
-The new law has been in effect since September 2016 and provides exceptions for medical or religious reasons.
+In an effort to curb the spread of preventable diseases, the Vermont legislature recently passed a bill that requires common childhood vaccines for young people in both public and private schools.
+The new law has been in effect since September, 2016 and provides exceptions for medical or religious reasons.

-According to the VT Department of Health, students must provide documentation for a series of vaccines:
+According to the Vermont Department of Health, students must provide documentation for a series of vaccines:

 For students entering kindergarten: